 In conclusion, the National Driver Register is a database of information about drivers who have had their licenses revoked, suspended, or convicted of serious traffic violations.

-Every licensed person must stay informed on changing laws and regulations regarding traffic offenses when operating motor vehicles to avoid costly fines and penalties.
+To avoid costly fines and penalties, every licensed person must stay informed on changing laws and regulations regarding traffic offenses when operating motor vehicles.